 This includes any classes, workshops, online courses and other education costs that are related to your current field of work — no matter if they’re online or in-person.
 And don’t forget any costs for books, research and subscriptions.

-This tax savings could help make a course or product worth the time and money you’re spending on it.
+This tax savings could help ensure that your course purchase is worth the time and money you’re spending.

 4. Home office expenses